Skip to main content

 1. The user was using UnifiedPush and the distributor is still available: register all accounts, even those that were unregistered.
 This can be done by scheduling a periodic job.

-2. The user was using UnifiedPush and the distributor is no more available but others are: You can try to use UnifiedPush default distributor.
+2. The user was using UnifiedPush and the distributor is no longer available but others are: You can try to use UnifiedPush default distributor.

-3. The user wasn’t using UnifiedPush because no distributor were installed until then and at least one distributor is installed now: You can try to use UnifiedPush default distributor.
+3. The user wasn’t using UnifiedPush because no distributor was installed until then and at least one distributor is installed now: You can try to use UnifiedPush default distributor.

 4. UnifiedPush is disabled by the user, or no distributor is available: fallback to another solution.